-Effective January 1, 2021, MIT is tracking sick time for all employees to ensure we comply with the Massachusetts Paid Family and Medical Leave Act (PFMLA).
+Effective January 1, 2021, MIT began tracking sick time for all employees to comply with the Massachusetts Paid Family and Medical Leave Act (PFMLA).

 Crediting sick time for current salaried staff

 Salaried staff employed on December 31, 2020 received a bank of sick days on January 1, 2021.
 The balances are available to view and use in the Atlas tool Sick Time Reporting (Salaried Staff).

 The bank is calculated based on the employee's hire date (or adjusted hire date—the same date used for monthly vacation accruals), using a formula of 12 days of sick leave per year of service as of December 31, 2020 and percent effort in effect as of December 31, 2020.

 - The maximum amount of sick time credited is 132 days (6 months)

 - The minimum amount of sick time credited is 20 days

 - For partial years, credit will be given for full months of service since the last anniversary date.

 - The sick leave bank is available for use as of January 1, 2021